Amy Sood

 Amy is a reporter with Ignites Asia at the Financial Times, where she covers the region's asset management industry.

-Before moving into trade journalism, she wrote hard news and feature stories spanning politics, economics and social issues in Asia for the South China Morning Post.
+She was previously Asia reporter at the South China Morning Post, where she wrote stories spanning politics, economics and social issues.
 She also contributed to CNN and NBC News' coverage of the region, with a focus on Southeast and South Asia.

 She arrived in Hong Kong in late 2020 and earned her master’s degree in journalism from the University of Hong Kong.
 She later joined Agence France-Presse’s fact-checking team, writing about misinformation trends in Indonesia.